python-pillow/Pillow/docs/handbook/image-file-formats.rst

     * ``1``: equivalent to ``4:2:2``
     * ``2``: equivalent to ``4:2:0``

+    If absent, the setting will be determined by libjpeg or libjpeg-turbo.

 **qtables**
     If present, sets the qtables for the encoder.
 This is listed as an advanced option for wizards in the JPEG documentation.
 Use with